Laplace principle for large population games with control interaction: Setting and main results

 where $\mu$ is the first marginal of $\xi$. \end{enumerate} \begin{enumerate}[label = (\textsc{A5}), leftmargin = 30pt] \item The matrix $\sigma$ is uniformly elliptic.
 That is, there is a constant $c>0$ such that

 \end{enumerate} The conditions \ref{a1}-\ref{a5} are essentially regularity and structural conditions on the coefficients of the game.
-In \cite{pontryagin}, these conditions where proved to guarantee convergence of the Nash equilibrium of the $N$-player game to the mean field equilibrium of the associated mean field game.
+In \cite{pontryagin}, these conditions are imposed to guarantee convergence of the Nash equilibrium of the $N$-player game to the mean field equilibrium of the associated mean field game.
+In particular, \ref{a2} is needed due to our method which is based on deriving representations of equilibria in terms of the state process and some adjoint processes.
+Such decompositions are typically used in the literature, see e.g. \citet{Car-Del15}.
 The following is \cite[Theorem 1]{pontryagin}.

 \begin{theorem} Let conditions \ref{a1}-\ref{a5} be satisfied.
 Assume that the $N$-player game admits a Nash equilibrium $\hat{\underline\alpha}^{N} \in \mathcal{A}^N$.
-Then there is $\delta>0$ such that if $T\le \delta$, for each $i = 1,\dots, N$ the sequence $(\hat\alpha^{i,N})$ converges to an admissible control $\hat\alpha$ which is a mean field equilibrium and it holds that
+Then there is $\delta>0$ such that if $T\le \delta$, for each $i = 1,\dots, N$ the sequence $(\hat\alpha^{i,N})$ converges to an admissible control $\hat\alpha^i$ which is a mean field equilibrium and it holds that

-for all $N \in \mathbb{N}$ large enough and some constant $C>0$ where, $r_{N,m,\xdim}$ is a rate depending on $N,m,\xdim$ such that $r_{N,m,\xdim}\downarrow 0$ as $N\to \infty$. \end{theorem} The case of arbitrary large time is treated in that paper under additional monotonicity conditions as in Theorem \ref{thm:LDP-Tlarge} below.
-In order to derive a large deviation principle, we will strengthen the growth conditions on the derivatives into boundedness conditions, and more importantly, require the master equation to admit a Lipschitz--continuous classical solution. \begin{enumerate}[label = (\textsc{A6}), leftmargin = 30pt] \item The functions $\partial_xg$, $\partial_\mu g$, $\partial_xf$ and $\partial_\mu f$ are bounded. \end{enumerate} \begin{enumerate}[label = (\textsc{A7}), leftmargin = 30pt] \item There is a measurable function such that
+for all $N \in \mathbb{N}$ large enough and some constant $C>0$ where, $r_{N,m,\xdim}$ is a rate depending on $N,m,\xdim$ such that $r_{N,m,\xdim}\downarrow 0$ as $N\to \infty$. \end{theorem} The case of arbitrarily large time is treated in that paper under additional monotonicity conditions as in Theorem \ref{thm:LDP-Tlarge} below.
+In order to derive a large deviation principle, we will strengthen the growth conditions on the derivatives into boundedness conditions, and more importantly, require the master equation to admit a Lipschitz--continuous classical solution. \begin{enumerate}[label = (\textsc{A6}), leftmargin = 30pt] \item The functions $\partial_xg$, $\partial_\mu g$, $\partial_xf$ and $\partial_\xi f$ are bounded. \end{enumerate} \begin{enumerate}[label = (\textsc{A7}), leftmargin = 30pt] \item There is a measurable function such that

 where $\mu$ is the first marginal of $\xi$.
-Consider the function $ \varphi_t :\cP_2(\RR^\xdim\times \RR^\xdim) \to \cP_2(\RR^\xdim\times \RR^m)$ given by
+Consider the function $ \varphi_t :\cP_2(\RR^\xdim\times \RR^m) \to \cP_2(\RR^\xdim\times \RR^m)$ given by

 where $id_\xdim$ is the projection on $\RR^\xdim$ and $\mu$ the first marginal of $\xi$ and the functions

 and